-Allas access is based on CSC customer projects.
-To be able to use Allas, you need to be a member in a CSC project that has the permission to use Allas.
+Allas access is based on CSC's customer projects.
+To be able to use Allas, you need to be a member of a CSC project that has the permission to use Allas.
 If you do not have a CSC account, you must first register as a CSC user and join or start a computing project for which Allas has been enabled.
 This can be done in the MyCSC user portal: https://my.csc.fi.

 Accessing Allas from the web